How to Get rid of Teenage Acne ? Acne Treatments for Teens

 - Some Medication:

-It includes drugs consist of testosterone, corticosteroids, or lithium.
+It includes drugs consisting of testosterone, corticosteroids, or lithium.

 - Stress:

-Research published shows that too much stress can also cause acne [5].
+Research shows that too much stress can also cause acne [5].

 - Diet:

-Many existing studies show that many dietary factors such as high carbohydrates foods including bread, chips, and skim milk can also create worse acne.
-A study published in 2013 shows that taking too many dairy products and high glycemic foods also linked to acne [6].
+Many existing studies show that many dietary factors such as high carbohydrates foods, including bread, chips, and skim milk, can also create worse acne.
+In addition, a study published in 2013 shows that taking too many dairy products and high glycemic foods are also linked to acne [6].

 Types of Acne:

-Acne divided into two categories base on the inflammation they are causing surround the skin.
+Acne is divided into two categories based on the inflammation they are causing surrounding the skin.

 Non-Inflammatory Acne: